junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 A sudden chilly air blows to his body, Dean shivers in the drop of temperature.
 It is different from the icy wind in Alaska though, more like...
 Dean glances around on instinct, and finds an open window with thin flying curtain.
 He looks around, bewildered.
 The view seems somewhat familiar, but he can't quite place it immediately.

-The wall is white, so is the single small bed in the center of the room, with protect bars on both sides.
+The wall is white, so is the single small bed in the center of the room, with protection bars on four sides.
 It's an infirmary bed.
 He's in a hospital, of some sort.

 Dean looks down at himself, and he freezes.
 He's in hospital clothing, soft white shirt and pants.
-The same hospital dressing he sees Cas wore near the end of last year, and the whole time when he was in the Purgatory.
+The same hospital dressing he sees Cas wore near the end of last year on Earth, and the whole time when he was in the Purgatory.
 Dean has to put the trench coat over him to cover the sick feeling at the sight and reminder of the meaning of that hospital dressing, but he sees it all the time anyway.
 His right wrist has a blue paper loop.

 "Cas?"
 Dean frowns hard at his hand in his view -- the hand that is undoubtedly belonged to Cas, whispering.
 "Is this... your memory?"

 Cas's voice passes into his mind slowly, surprised as well, a slight "Oh", then, "I think it might be because of my grace.
-Some memory is too deep entangled with the grace, when you channel them, they go past your soul.
+Some memory is too deeply entangled with the grace, when you channel them, they go past your soul.
 The process may affect your perceptions, as if seeing through my eyes."

 He pauses, hesitating.